Kim Leutwyler

-Kim Leutwyler, is an emerging artist based in Sydney, Australia.
+Kim Leutwyler is an artist based in Sydney, Australia.
 She has exhibited her work in multiple galleries across both Australia and the United States.
 While creating a collection of pieces that utilize different mediums, she most frequently displays paintings that focus on progressive ideas of gender and beauty, as well as people who identify as queer.

 Personal life and education

 Born in the United States, Kim Leutwyler spent her formative years traveling and did not spend a substantial amount of time in any given area; she briefly lived in Chicago, Illinois, Arizona, and Connecticut.
 Leutwyler planned to study accounting after finishing her high school education, but an impulse led her to enroll in the art history program at Arizona State University.
 She focused almost exclusively on ceramics and printmaking, receiving bachelor's degrees in both Studio Art and Art History.
 Seeking to further her education, she later graduated from the School of the Art Institute of Chicago with a Painting and Drawing degree as well.
 Her time spent studying abroad at the University of Auckland in New Zealand left a deep impression, leading her to migrate to Australia in late 2012.